djstein/2018-study-guide/README.md

 ### Event delegatoin and bubbling

 #### Event Liseners
-* Event Listener is something that waits for elements in the DOM to be interacted with.
+* Event Listener is something that waits for elements in the to be interacted with.
 * Examples of events include: load, keydown, mouseover, mouseout, click, change, etc.

 ```javascript